Interferons for Chronic Hepatitis B

 Interferons are used to treat long-term (chronic) HBV infection in adults and children who are at risk for liver disease.
-The American Association for the Study of Liver Disease has made recommendations on who should receive treatment for hepatitis B based on the presence of hepatitis B antigen in your blood, the level of hepatitis B virus DNA (HBV DNA) in your blood, and the levels of your liver enzymes.2
+The American Association for the Study of Liver Disease has made recommendations on who should receive treatment for hepatitis B based on the presence of hepatitis B antigen in your blood, the level of hepatitis B virus DNA (HBV DNA) in your blood, and the level of the liver enzyme alanine aminotransferase (ALT).1

 Treatment with interferons is not recommended if you are using illegal drugs or drinking too much alcohol.
 It is also not recommended if you have had an organ transplant or if you have advanced liver scarring (cirrhosis).

 How Well It Works